⏱ 7 Minute Read ✍🏻 24th March 2020

 On the 15th of March, in a live television interview, UK Health Secretary Matt Hancock made a public appeal to the manufacturing sector.
 He said: “We have around 5,000 ventilators and we think we need many times more than that….we’re saying that if you produce a ventilator then we will buy it.
 No number is too high.”
-Apparently, the British government had already been contacting manufacturers, politely asking them if they might switch their assembly lines over to making ventilators, and effectively offering an open chequebook:
+Apparently, the British government had already been contacting manufacturers, politely asking them if they might switch their assembly lines over to making ventilators, and effectively offering an open chequebook.

 Contrast this with the last time the UK was facing such a dire situation; the Second World War.
-Fortunately, Winston Churchill was in charge, who made it absolutely clear to the country that one thing standing between countless more deaths, and quite possibly defeat by the Nazis, was the UK’s ability to produce enough Spitfires to defend its skies from the Luftwaffe.
-Without hesitation, Churchill commandeered every private facility with any sort of manufacturing capability; from large factories to furniture stores and even tiny workshops.
-He didn’t ask the owners, he told them.
-Understanding the gravity of the situation, both the owners and the British public mucked in, with almost 90% of the country’s women working in factories around the clock to meet demand.
-As a direct result of this, Britain won the war and many lives were saved.
-It is not difficult to see that the ventilator is the modern-day equivalent of the Spitfire.
-What is more difficult to see is why the approach is so different.
+Fortunately, Churchill was in charge, and he made it absolutely clear to the country that one thing standing between countless more deaths, and quite possibly defeat by the Nazis, was the UK’s ability to produce enough Spitfires to defend its skies from the Luftwaffe.
+Consequently, he ordered that every private facility with any sort of manufacturing capability be commandeered; from large factories to furniture stores and even tiny workshops.
+Due to the urgency and gravity of the situation, he did not ask the owners, he told them.

 On 19th of March, Boris Johnson’s chief scientific adviser, Sir Patrick Vallance, said the country was probably four weeks behind Italy “in terms of the scale of the outbreak” if not “in terms of the response”.
 The following day, the government closed the majority of schools.
 The day after that, it closed all pubs, clubs, cafes and restaurants, pointing out that it had been asking the public to stop going out for quite a while.

 On 21st March, the government announced that it had ‘struck a deal’ with the private sector to help fight coronavirus, with 20,000 more staff and 8,000 hospital beds being made available.
 Again, this seemed to have involved protracted negotiations wherein the tail had been wagging the dog.

 It took until the morning of 23rd March just for McDonalds, Costa Coffee and Patisserie Valerie to stop selling takeaway food in the high street.
 At the time of writing, many large call centres will not allow their staff to work from home, some refusing to let their workers spread out their workstations and often failing to supply adequate hand sanitiser.
 Many of these entities are corporate giants, making billions of pounds a year, putting their profits before saving lives.

 In my former home of Newcastle, coastal areas such as Tynemouth and Whitley Bay saw crowded beaches, queues for fish’n’chips, and drinkers spilling out into the streets as busy pubs continued to sell takeaway alcohol.
-On Facebook, young people were spreading conspiracy theories and attempting to organise secret parties, claiming that the virus is ‘man-made’ and that ‘the media are all in on it’.
+On Facebook, young people were spreading conspiracy theories, claiming that the virus is ‘man-made’ and using this as a justification for organising illegal parties.

 Playgrounds, libraries, churches and shops selling non-essential goods were told to close.
 The following morning, news media reported that Sports Direct and Evans Cycles, both owned by Mike Ashley, would be exempt from this.
 Consequently, their high street stores across the UK planned to stay open to the public, with a spokesperson claiming that they were providing ‘essential goods’ such as home exercise equipment.
 An email to workers claimed “The prime minister has openly recognised the importance of people staying active and exercising, provided they are doing so responsibly”.
 The swiftness of the email, and its tone of certainty, suggested that the company was not expecting resistance from the government.
 Following a public backlash, Ashley reversed the decision.